Operational clarity for daily work

 Uniform Supervisor

-Responsible for employee uniforms - cleaning, maintenance, distribution and procurement.
-Ensures garments are in good condition and manages uniform inventory.
+Handles employee uniforms end to end: cleaning, upkeep, distribution, and procurement.
+Keeps garments in good shape and manages the uniform stock.

 Tailors & Seamstresses